Where to stay on the Big Island of Hawaii in 2023

 Best vacation rentals in Hilo

-Kona is the best place to stay for culture and entertainment
+Kona is the best place to stay on the Big Island for culture and entertainment

 Kailua-Kona town is the most popular place to stay in Kona.
-It’s a bustling town with plenty of surfer shops, grocery stores and dining options.
+It’s a bustling town with plenty of surfer shops, grocery stores, and dining options.
 Do note that Kailua-Kona feels pretty touristy and that the traffic in and around town is terrible.
 Other, more tranquil, towns in the Kona region and located just south of Kailua-Kona town are Holualoa and Kealakekua.
 These are residential towns with a more authentic vibe.

 Inside Kona Airport